isc-projects/bind9/bin/named/named.rst

    This option runs the server in the foreground (i.e., do not daemonize).

+.. option:: -F

+   This options turns on FIPS (US Federal Information Processing Standards) mode if the underlying crytographic library supports running in FIPS mode.

 .. option:: -g

    This option runs the server in the foreground and forces all logging to ``stderr``.